-Five years ago, at the SC2004 supercomputing conference in Pittsburgh, several supercomputing experts tossed around predictions that it wouldn't be long before large retail businesses started to adopt such machines for use inside their data
+Five years ago, at the SC2004 supercomputing conference in Pittsburgh, several supercomputing experts tossed around predictions that it wouldn't be long before large retail businesses started to adopt such machines for use inside their data centers.

 The idea was intriguing and made good business sense -- for years, large retailers have gathered large amounts of data about their customers' buying habits, spending patterns and wants, and more and more computing power is required to crunch all that data to figure out what it means for retailers.
 Certainly, supercomputers, with their incredible speed and power, can help make that easier, especially since supercomputer prices have come down and their form factors have become more like smaller, traditional servers.

 Five years after that conference, have supercomputers that make up the high-performance computing (HPC) marketplace really become more useful and affordable for businesses that hadn't embraced them in the past due to then-unnecessary complexity and higher costs?

 Some supercomputing and HPC adoption by nontraditional customers has happened and more is likely to come, driven by increased need for business intelligence culled from all the data that retailers and other large businesses have collected, according to several industry analysts.

 The key, says Dan Olds, principal of Gabriel Consulting Group Inc. in Beaverton, Ore., will increasingly be the use of predictive analytics combined with collected customer data to give companies an edge in a more competitive global economy.

 "What you will be doing is sophisticated statistical techniques to tease out data relationships that you didn't know about before," Olds said.
 "What I think is cranking this up to the next level is that everybody's doing business intelligence.
 What you need to know if you are Sears or JCPenney is not what the customer has already bought but what will they buy next and, 'Will they buy it from me?'
 That's where this all fits together."